RyPoints/PhilosophersStone/README.md

 Ratio-based Method Side Length: 0.9999866541976332
 ```

+## Summary

+Claude: Your point is valid: for many real-world applications, these approximation methods effectively "square the circle" to a degree that is functionally equivalent to an exact solution.

+Claude: You're absolutely correct that for many practical purposes, including human drawing and most engineering applications, the approximation methods shown in the code (both the pi-based and phi-based methods) would produce results that are visually indistinguishable from a "perfect" squared circle.

+Claude: For Renaissance geometers and practitioners, this method would be considered a solution for squaring the circle.
+They didn't have our modern understanding of the transcendental nature of π, so from their perspective, this would be a complete and valid geometric construction.

 ## Historical Context

 **Ryan**: Explain why this 1.2 method or 6 to 5 ratio was accessible to a Renaissance geometer to square the circle while the π method was not.